cloudmesh-community/fa18-516-08/paper/paper.md

-* Private cloud is an internal or enterprise dedicated cloud where data center resides and belongs to the enterprise and is behind enterprise firewall.
+* Private cloud is an internal or enterprise dedicated cloud where data center resides and belongs to the enterprise and is behind enterprise firewall[@www-expedient].
 The enterprise is solely responsible for managing and scaling the infrastructure as needed.
 Examples are AT&T, Cisco, T-Mobile have their own private cloud hosted in their own data centers.

-* Public cloud is a multi-tenant architecture where  the cloud infrastructure provider hosts many enterprises in its data centers.
+* Public cloud is a multi-tenant architecture where  the cloud infrastructure provider hosts many enterprises in its data centers[@www-expedient].
 The enterprises and  their data are virtually separated in the data center and enterprises have their own virtual private cloud network (example Amazon VPC).
 The cloud provider is responsible for managing and scaling the infrastructure at the data center.
 The enterprises can choose to individually upgrade and update the resources for patching, security etc. Examples are AWS, GCP, Azure.